horriblename/hyprgrass/docs/configuration.md

   long_press_delay = 400

   # resize windows by long-pressing on window borders and gaps.
-  # If general:resize_on_border is enabled, general:extend_border_grab_area is used for floating
+  # If general:resize_on_border is enabled, general:extend_border_grab_area is
-  # windows
+  # used for floating windows
   resize_on_border_long_press = true

   # in pixels, the distance from the edge that is considered an edge
   edge_margin = 10

-  # emulates touchpad swipes when swiping in a direction that does not trigger workspace swipe.
+  # emulates touchpad swipes when swiping in a direction that does not trigger
-  # ONLY triggers when finger count is equal to workspace_swipe_fingers
+  # workspace swipe.
+ONLY triggers when finger count is equal to
+  # workspace_swipe_fingers.
   #
   # might be removed in the future in favor of event hooks
   emulate_touchpad_swipe = false

-  experimental {
-    # send proper cancel events to windows instead of hacky touch_up events,
-    # NOT recommended as it crashed a few times, once it's stabilized I'll make it the default
-    send_cancel = 0
-  }
  }
 }
 ```